rule

 Text 44

+His subjects then saw him separated in two pieces, with each one leg, one thigh, one testicle, one hip, one backside, one shoulder, one arm, one eye, one eyebrow and one ear.

 The king's subjects then saw him separated in two pieces with each one leg, thigh, testicle, hip, backside, shoulder, arm, eye, eyebrow and ear.

-The King's subjects then saw him lying in two separate pieces, each with a single leg, thigh, testicle, hip, shoulder, arm, eye, eyebrow and ear, and with half a back and chest.
 (Vedabase)

 Text 45

-With the lord of Magadha being killed arose a great cry of lamentation, while Arjuna and Acyuta both congratulated Bhîma as they embraced him.
+After the lord of Magadha had been killed, a great cry of lamentation rose, while Arjuna and Acyuta both congratulated Bhīma and embraced him.

 Text 46